 One universal aspect of Thai homes around the country is the elevation of buildings on stilts.
 Though many modern homes use this design element for aesthetic purposes, it is actually based on superstitious and religious beliefs.

 Because of the country’s often extreme weather, many areas of Thailand are prone to flooding.
-Many ancient homes were located near rivers and springs, and when heavy rainfall would occur, water would reach the home and make them unlivable.
+Many ancient homes were located near rivers and springs, and when heavy rainfall would occur, water would reach the homes and make them unlivable.
 To fix this problem, homes were elevated.

 Another common feature of Thai homes is the great number of windows and doors.
 While elevation keeps the house safe from water, large windows provide the home with good air circulation during the hot months.

-The Sala Thai is another distinct and well-known feature of Thai homes.
+The sala Thai is another distinct and well-known feature of Thai homes.
 It is an open pavilion used as a place for people to gather, and to protect them from the sun and rain when lounging outdoors.

 Thai-Style Luxury Villas